Skip to Main Content

 Filmography - Indigenous Peoples of the Americas - General

 America, un Mundo Nuevo-in Spanish with English Subtitles.
 2004.
 1 streaming video file (47 min.).
 After Columbus came the conquistadors: intrepid men who, for good and ill, have left an indelible mark on world history.
 This program dramatizes the conquests of Hernan Cortes and Francisco Pizarro in the Viceroyalties of New Spain and Peru, stories characterized by courage and brutality-on both sides.
 In addition, cultural exchanges between New World and Old and their effects over time are considered.
 Viewer discretion is advised.
 Not available in French-speaking Canada.
 An RTVE Production.
 (Spanish with English subtitles, 47 minutes).
-E-resource only
+Streaming video

 Americas.
 1993.
 10 videodiscs (570 min.).
 This intimate look at contemporary Latin America examines issues confronting the entire region by focusing on individual communities.
 DVD 6781-6790